atahf/IntraLink/Readme.md

 To view backend code of this project you can visit [Backend branch](../../tree/Backend).

-To view frontend code of this project you can visit [Backend branch](../../tree/Frontend).
+To view frontend code of this project you can visit [Frontend branch](../../tree/Frontend).